apache/nuttx/configs/sama5d3-xplained/README.txt

   from 0xffffffff to zero).
 So we could potentially just set the compare at the number of ticks you want PLUS the current value of timer.
 Then you could have both with a single timer:  An interval timer and a free- running counter with the same timer!
+In this case, you would want to to set CONFIG_SCHED_TICKLESS_ALARM in the NuttX configuration.

   Patches are welcome!